mato/opam-rumprun/README.md

 *Experimental work in progress*, may eat your data or at least wreak havoc with your OPAM instrallation!
 Using a separate OPAM switch is recommended.

+For detailed technical documentation of this work, and current status of upstreaming the Mirage/Rumprun port, please see mirage/mirage#479.

 # Building the ocaml-rumprun cross compiler

 ## Prerequisites